owahlen/app-config/README.md

   }
 }
 ```
-Thus, in order to create a new version an existing version should be copied
+Thus, in order to create a new version an existing version directory should be copied
 and the two files must be updated accordingly.

 ## Local testing